 2) Low/negative real interest rates signal that inflation expectations are low, and that a government/ central bank policy response will likely focus on reigniting inflationary pressures.
 Gold outperforms during all inflationary environments.

 3) Deflation.
 The world has really only experienced one period of severe deflation (The Great Depression).
 Throughout that cycle, gold outperformed all other asset classes.
 This really shouldn’t be a surprise because whenever there is increased uncertainty in the world investors automatically want safety – and gold is the ultimate store of value.

 4) Heightened systemic risk.
 One side effect of a global market economy is asset bubbles.
 All bubbles eventually break, and gold has always preserved capital during these periods of systemic risk.

 When global macro conditions become detached from the trends in gold prices, our strategy focuses on trader and investment sentiment, market technicals, and seasonality factors.
 When assessed together, these factors are very dependable for identifying opportunities to invest in gold.

 The allocation to currencies will normally compliment your cash and bond strategies with coverage including US Dollar, Canadian Dollar, Euro, British Pound, Japanese Yen, Swedish Krona, and Swiss Franc.

-Our approach to managing currencies is to consider the long-term fundamental values for each currency, but also utliise our technical models to identify opportunities when current values have deviated from their true long-term price.
+Our approach to managing currencies is to consider the long-term fundamental values for each currency, but also utilise our technical models to identify opportunities when current values have deviated from their true long-term price.
 To achieve this we focus on moving averages, momentum, and relative strength indicators.